giovanni2398/blog-post-scraper/README.md

 ## Disclaimer

 - Only works with public Patreon posts.
 - For personal or educational use.
-Please respect content creators’ terms and Patreon’s policies.
+Please respect content creators' terms and Patreon's policies.
+- Web scraping may violate terms of service.
+Use responsibly and consider official APIs when available.
+- This script is for educational purposes to demonstrate web scraping techniques.